Awni00/abstract_transformer/iclr/rC4d.md

 > The relational attention sounds very similar to the graph attention network to me.

-***This is inaccurate.*** The Graph attention network (GAT) layer is analogous to self-attention in standard Transformers, but it is very different from the relational attention mechanism proposed in our work. ***The only common feature between GAT and our proposed architecture is the use of an attention operation.*** We hope to provide some clarification and discussion below, highlighting the differences between GAT, Transformer attention, and our relational attention.
+***This is inaccurate.***  The Graph attention network (GAT) layer is essentially self-attention with a mask corresponding to graph neighborhoods.
+This is entirely unrelated to the relational attention mechanism we propose. ***The only common feature between GAT and our proposed relational attention mechanism is that it involves computing attention scores*** (which it shares with standard attention).
+We explain in detail below.

 <!-- We are somewhat confused about why you believe relational attention is very similar to graph attention networks, and would appreciate further clarification so that we may better address your concerns. -->